smohan25/CS744-Project/test/shell scripts/README.md

 `Usage: ./scp-syn-work.sh 7`\
 This will copy `syn-work.sh` from node0 to nodes node1 through node7.
 3. `trig-syn.sh`: A script to trigger `syn-work.sh` on other nodes.\
-`Usage: ./trig-syn.sh ring 1000,1000 8`\
+`Usage: ./trig-syn.sh ring 1000,1000 8 0.01`\
-Where the arguments are `topology, tensor size and world size` respectively.
+Where the arguments are `topology, tensor size, world size, and density` respectively.

 ## Instructions on how to use the scripts
 1. Setup ssh access from node0 to other nodes using the standard `ssh-keygen` method.